-Brockington College, a Church of England Academy, has at its heart a distinctive Christian ethos.
+Brockington College, a Church of England Academy within Embrace Multi Academy Trust, has at its heart a distinctive Christian ethos.
 Based on our Christian foundation and values we seek to promote a culture of developing every person and therefore every school policy is written from this perspective, with a commitment to learning and maturing in the context of communal and individual development.

-We lay particular stress on the Christian values of compassion, forgiveness, justice, koinonia, learning, perseverance, respect and wisdom for individuals and across the school community.
+We lay particular stress on the Christian values of compassion, forgiveness, justice, koinonia, learning, perseverance, respect, and wisdom, for individuals and across the school community.